Why can't I use Session Manager to connect to my Amazon EC2 instance?

 "Your session has been terminated for the following reasons: ----------ERROR------- Encountered error while initiating handshake.
 Handshake timed out.
 Please ensure that you have the latest version of the session manager plugin."

-telnet kms.RegionID.amazonaws.com 443
+telnet kms.example-region-id.amazonaws.com 443 -

-Note: Replace RegionID with your AWS Region.
+Note: In the previous commands, replace example-region-id with your AWS Region.

+If the connection succeeds, you see a blank screen or connection message.
+If it fails, then you see a connection timeout or refused message.
 If the output shows that you can't connect to your AWS KMS endpoint, then set up a connection to the AWS KMS virtual private cloud (VPC) endpoint.

 "Your session has been terminated for the following reasons: ----------ERROR------- Encountered error while initiating handshake.
 Fetching data key failed: Unable to retrieve data key, Error when decrypting data key AccessDeniedException: User: arn:aws:sts::account id:assumed-role/instance-profile/instance-id is not authorized to perform: kms:Decrypt on resource: arn:aws:kms:region:account id:key/key-id because no identity-based policy allows the kms:Decrypt action status code: 400"